 The Proposed Rules place cost burdens and regulatory restrictions on U.S. broiler companies that do not apply to foreign competitors.
-To the extent that U.S. chicken company competitiveness in global markets is reduced, U.S. chicken net exports would likely decline in a manner similar to the recent decline in EU chicken net exports.
+To the extent that U.S. chicken company competitiveness in global markets is reduced, U.S. chicken net exports would likely decline.
 Export competitor countries such as Brazil could reap significant benefits from the Proposed Rules.